mighty-gerbils/gerbil/README.md

 The `:std/crypto` library in std requires libcrypto from openssl; similary comment out the crypto stuffs in `build.ss` if you don't have it.

-The current std library is an initial packaging of libraries that worked with the Gambit bootstrap out of the box.
+Initially, the std library was an initial packaging of libraries that worked with the Gambit bootstrap out of the box.
 I am continuously porting more libraries from the various private versions of Gerbil, so you should expect more libraries to be continously merged.